zcxy-opt/Anonymous_ICLR2026/README.md

 The main loop operates as follows:
  - Find the midpoint and evaluate it to obtain the upper bound.
- - Reduce a circular range using Lemma 3.2 to obtain two subsets.
+ - Reduce a circular range (reduction strategy) to obtain two subsets.
  - Recursively apply the process to these subsets.

 During evaluation, subtrees of depth are solved recursively and then approximated.
 Since the approximated method is not optimal, for a trained tree, each node (except the root) can be updated.
 Therefore, we reoptimize each subtree rooted at these nodes to improve training accuracy.

 In the code file, the original Branch-and-Bound method is implemented in each_node.jl.
-The function bestsplit first splits the data based on the current parameter (before using the evaluate function), then evaluates the node parameters to obtain the upper bound and cur_cost.
+The function bestsplit first splits the data based on the current parameter (before using the evaluate function), then evaluates the node parameters to obtain the upper bound and current cost.
 Next, delta is computed according to the upper bound, and the search space is partitioned into left_set and right_set, followed by a recursive search of these feasible regions.

 ## Requirements
 * Julia v1.11.2